joj-macho/Web-Development-Playground/simple-blog-site/README.md

 ## Description

-This is a simple Flask blog application that allows users to create, edit, and delete blog posts.
-It includes basic CRUD (Create, Read, Update, Delete) operations for managing blog content.
-The application uses Flask for the web framework, SQLAlchemy for database management, and Flask-WTF for form handling.
+The Blog Management System is a Flask application that allows users to create, edit, and delete blog posts.
+It utilizes SQLAlchemy for database interactions and Flask-WTF for form handling.
+The application supports markdown rendering for blog post bodies.

-### Dependencies
+#### Dependencies

 - Flask
 - SQLAlchemy